 For some, methadone has been a wonder drug.
 Many studies have shown that it is incredibly effective in the treatment of heroin addiction, leading to an increased quality of life (physically, psychologically, and socially), better family relations, and less risky and criminal behavior.
 However, there are some downsides to methadone as well, whether it is used short term or long term, and it is important to be aware of this.

 Some of the problems with methadone relate to the side effects.
 They include sweating, weight gain, loss of libido, sexual dysfunction, constipation, depression, and sleepiness.
-All of that are caused by so-called opioid-related endocrinopathy.
+All of that is caused by opioid-related endocrinopathy.

 “Chronic opioid use may predispose to hypogonadism through alteration of the hypothalamic-pituitary-gonadal axis as well as the hypothalamic-pituitary-adrenal-axis.”